craigfay/brain_forest/markdown/Tangent Space.md

 # Tangent Space

-A tangent space is a [[Vector (Linear Algebra)]] that lives at every point on a [[Manifold]].
+A tangent space is a [[Vector (Linear Algebra)]] that lives at every point on a [[Manifolds]].
 Geometers and Physicists are interest in tangent spaces because they enable algebra to be done on manifolds.

 ## Construction
 As taught by [Whyb Maths](https://www.youtube.com/watch?v=tkDmDZDeFvQ)